VAT Dubai

 New Penalty Regime from 14 April 2026: What Changes for VAT Filers

-Cabinet Decision No. 129 of 2025 introduces a restructured penalty framework that takes effect on 14 April 2026.
-While the core late filing penalties (AED 1,000 and AED 2,000) remain, the new regime changes how repeat offences are counted and how penalty waivers are granted.
+Cabinet Decision No. 129 of 2025 introduces a restructured penalty framework that took effect on 14 April 2026.
+While the core late filing penalties (AED 1,000 and AED 2,000) remain, the new regime replaces the old late payment structure and changes how errors are penalised.
 Key changes affecting VAT filers:

 • Corporate tax alignment: Penalties under the VAT and corporate tax regimes are now more consistently structured, making it easier to understand your total FTA exposure in one view.

-Qaspro Global recommends every VAT-registered business conduct a quick compliance health check before April 14 to identify any outstanding filings, unpaid amounts, or known errors that should be addressed before the new regime begins.
-For full details, see our UAE Tax Deadlines 2026 guide.
+Qaspro Global recommends every VAT-registered business run a compliance health check to identify outstanding filings, unpaid amounts, or known errors now that the new regime applies.
+If you want a specialist to manage filings end to end, our guide to VAT return filing service costs in Dubai shows exactly what fair fees look like in 2026.
+For full details on the regime change, see our UAE Tax Deadlines 2026 guide.

 How Do You Correct a Mistake on a Filed VAT Return?